Commonwealth supported places

 Do I have to accept a Commonwealth supported place?

-What if I'm not Commonwealth supported?
+What if I'm not enrolled in a Commonwealth supported place?

-If you are not enrolled as a Commonwealth supported student, you will be enrolled as a fee paying student.
-This means the Government does not subsidise your education and you will need to pay the tuition fees set by your provider.
-Some fee paying students are eligible for a FEE-HELP loan to pay their tuition fees.Return to top
+If you are not enrolled in a Commonwealth supported place (CSP) as a Commonwealth supported student, you will be enrolled in a fee paying place as a fee paying student.
+This means the Government will not subsidise your education and you will need to pay the tuition fees set by your university or higher education provider.